Tonywuhk/realai.org/safety/effective-altruism.md

 In the fiscal year ending on [30 June 2016](http://apps.charitycommission.gov.uk/Accounts/Ends28/0001149828_AC_20160630_E_C.pdf), total income was £3,507,482 and total expenditure was £2,307,898.

-### Effective Altruism Community
+### Effective Altruism Foundation

-* [Stiftung für Effektiven Altruismus](https://ea-stiftung.org/) ([Effective Altruism Foundation](https://ea-foundation.org/)) is an independent, non-profit think tank and project incubator looking for the best ways to help as many individuals as possible.
+[Stiftung für Effektiven Altruismus](https://ea-stiftung.org/) ([Effective Altruism Foundation](https://ea-foundation.org/), aka EAF) is an independent, non-profit think tank and project incubator looking for the best ways to help as many individuals as possible.
+EAF was founded in August of 2015 in Basel, Switzerland.
+Its co-executive directors are Tobias Pulver and Ruairí Donnelly.
+It has the equivalent of 24 full-time [employees](https://ea-foundation.org/team/) working on the following projects:

+* [Raising for Effective Giving](https://reg-charity.org/) is a "meta-charity" that brings together high-earning professionals who want to maximize their positive impact on the world.
+* [Foundational Research Institute](https://foundational-research.org/)'s mission is to identify cooperative and effective strategies to reduce involuntary suffering.
+* [Sentience Politics](http://sentience-politics.org/) is an anti-speciesist think tank that strives towards a society that reflects the interests of all sentient beings, regardless of their species.
+* The *outreach* program is designed to spread EA to a wider audience.
+EAF is currently working to popularize EA within the German-speaking world through local groups in several cities by hosting regular lectures, discussion events, networking meetups, workshops, and panel discussions.

 ### Effective Giving